carojas14/Rocket_Elevators_API_REST/README.md

-# Rocket_Elevators_Information_System
+# Rocket_Elevators_Information_System - week 8

 # Description
 Rocket Elevators Website using the Ruby on rails framework.
 This website is connected to mysql database, user login and quote form connected.
 The administrator of the page have access to a back office page that displays the employees section and quote form input results.
 We implemented some API's that retrieve status of batteries, column, elevators or that allows to change the status.

 Using HTML / CSS / BOOTSTRAP / JAVASCRIPT / RUBY ON RAILS FRAMEWORK